shihuang047/2bRAD-M/README.md

  ### Construct the reference 2B-Tag database (required)

-   The script `tools/Download_2bRADTagDB.pl` can be used to:
+   The script `tools/Download_2bRADTagDB.pl` in this repo can be used to:

    * download the prebuilt 2b-Tag-DB from Figshare based on the NCBI Refseq (Oct., 2019)
    * download the example datasets for pipeline tutorial